syncfusion/blazor-docs/src/charts/accumulation-chart/chart-types/pyramid.md

 ![Pyramid Chart](../images/pyramid/default-razor.png)

-**New Note:** You can refer to our [`Blazor Pyramid Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/pyramid-chart) feature tour page to know about its other groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Pyramid Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/pyramid-chart) feature tour page to know about its other groundbreaking feature representations.
 You can also explore our [`Blazor Pyramid Chart Example`](https://blazor.syncfusion.com/demos/chart/pyramid) to know how to render a pyramid series.

 ## Mode